technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 <br>

-All these rablings on twitter/media and from major tech companies have left me thinking that many of these people who talk about AI taking over software engineering haven't operated software that _they built over a long period of time_.
-Don't get me wrong, many of these people are really intelligent and talented; but people who have built software used by others would realize that most of software engineering is not just a technical endeavor.
+All these rablings on twitter/media and from major tech companies have left me thinking that many of these people who talk about AI taking over software engineering _haven't operated software that they built_.
+Don't get me wrong, many of these people are really intelligent and talented; but people who have built software in teams would realize that most of software engineering is not just a technical endeavor.
 Its rather a socio-technical endaevor.
-There is a very strong human element (I would say 70%) to building software.
+There is a very strong human element (I would say 70%).

 Building software over a long time reveals a [metagame](https://www.thediff.co/archive/the-factorio-mindset/): at the start your focus might be on _how to get what you want_ but as you get better the focus shifts towards _why you need something_ over how you will get it.
+The beauty of this emergent metagame is that it makes you aware of certain challenges that you just won't know about when you are new to the game or peaking at it from the outside.
+The intention behind this essay is to point out some of the challenges that make it quite non-trivial to just plugin an autonomous machine that just builds stuff for people.

 <br>

 > I want to make a clear distinction here between programming and software engineering.
 Programming is about writing code.
 Software engineering is not just the code, it's also the resposibilites created by the execution of that code.

 <br>
-This blog article tries to shine light on many such socia-technical facets of S/W engineering that are not trivially "AI-replacable".

 <!-- This includes fascets like: (1) operations , (2) management of source code , (3) communication/context-sharing, (4) debugging problems with partial visibility at scale.   -->

-## Software Operations
+## Challenge: Software Operations

 Software operations is the most communal part of sofware development.
 While most of programming happens in a persons head, the operation of that piece of code happens out in public with many other people in picture.
 Operating code involves so many facets, few of them being like:

-- version control
+- Version control
 - Release cycles
 - QA / Testing and Verifications
 - Patching hot fixes and figuring out what breaks the current systems.

 No matter how capable AI's become, eventually they have to interact and talk to other humans since ALL of the software running in the world today is not opearted (or even fully built) by AI.
-Its operated and built by humans for other humans (internally and externally).
+Its operated and built by humans for other humans.
 This means all the esotric build system, release patterns and even the processes that follow the operationalization of that software.

 ### Debugging under partial visibility